-BAALMail is a contact service provided for all BAAL members.
+BAALmail [email@example.com] is a contact service provided for all BAAL members.
 When you join BAAL your email address will be automatically added to the list unless you request otherwise.
-If you are a BAAL member and yet have not been subscribed to BAALmail, or have changed your email address, please contact: firstname.lastname@example.org
+If you are a BAAL member and have not been subscribed to BAALmail yet, or have changed your email address, please contact: firstname.lastname@example.org.

 Non-members are also able to post to the list, but the message has to be moderated (approved) before it is distributed.

-BAAL members can opt out of BAALMail by sending a message to email@example.com.
+BAAL members can sign up for daily digest or opt out of BAALmail by sending a message to email@example.com.

-BAALMail is a public forum and a representation of the BAAL membership to the world.
+BAALmail is a public forum and a representation of the BAAL membership to the world.
 You should be aware of your own reputation and the reputation of BAAL when posting.
 Because of the open nature of the list, it is important that we all adopt a responsible attitude to the list and do not post frivolously.
-A non-exhaustive list of acceptable posts:
+Examples of acceptable posts:

-- Requests for information, support and research assistance for applied linguistics projects; respondents should reply to the author and not to the list.
+- Requests for information, support and research assistance for applied linguistics projects; respondents should reply to the individual and not to the list;

-- Information and news about applied linguistics, and conferences likely to be of interest to applied linguists.
+- Information and news about applied linguistics, and events likely to be of interest to applied linguists;

 - Other institutions can post job announcements, but they will be moderated.